TAS Market Profile Review

 TAS Market Map is customizable and flips traditional volume horizontally so you can see the relative volume on the price bar.
 Additionally, it’s color-coded, rather than letter-based, making it easier to read.
 Three different colors represent the “value area,” “outside of value area,” and “rejection tails.”
 These help you identify when the market is breaking out of a sideways mode.

 The boxes help you determine bearish or bullish trajectories.
 They show directional bias, entry zones, targets, and stop losses for each trade.
-Three lines represent "unfair high," "point of control," and "unfair low."
-And you can adjust the levels in real time (watch us do trading live streams each day in our trading rooms).
+Three lines represent “unfair high,” “point of control,” and “unfair low.”
+And you can adjust the levels in real time.

 The navigator’s algorithm combines the moving average, histogram, and zero balance line.
 Therefore, it helps traders identify changes in momentum to determine market turns.